-- 1 inch ginger chopped (can be substituted with ginger paste)
+- 1″ pc ginger, chopped (can be substituted with ginger paste)

-- 1/2 tsp red chili flakes or green chili, to taste
+- ½ tsp red chilli flakes or green chilli, to taste

 - 1 tsp lemon juice

-- 1 tsp chana masala powder or to taste
+- ½ tsp unrefined salt, or to taste

-In a blender, add 3 medium chopped tomatoes, ginger, garlic, chili, lemon juice, ¼ can garbanzo beans(1/4 cup cooked chickpeas).
-Blend into a paste and keep aside.
-In a pressure cooker add onions.
-Cook until onions are translucent.
-Add in the spices, asofetida, chana masala blend and mix well.
+In a blender, take the tomatoes, ginger, garlic, chilli, lemon juice and ¼ cup cooked chickpeas.
+Blend to a paste and keep aside.
+In a pressure cooker, add the chopped onion.
+Cook until translucent.
+Add cumin powder, turmeric powder, asafoetida and chana masala.
+Mix well.

-Add in the tomato puree and cook on medium low, partially covered with occasional stirring until the paste thickens.
-Add in the salt and remaining beans and 1 to 1.5 cups water depending on your preference for thick or thin curry.
-Pressure cook for 2 whistles or cook covered until chickpeas are easily mashable.
-Let the pressure cooker release pressure by itself (5 minutes).
+Add the tomato puree and cook on medium-low heat, partially covered, stirring occasionally, until the paste thickens.
+Add salt and the remaining beans and 1 to 1½ cups water, depending on your preference for thick or thin curry.
+Pressure cook for 2 whistles, or cook covered until chickpeas can be easily mashed.
+Allow the pressure cooker to release pressure by itself (5 minutes).
 Adjust salt.
-Add more chana masala and chili flakes per taste.
+Add more chana masala and chilli flakes according to taste.
 Mix well.

-Important Note: For tikki chhole, we need chopped onions, chopped tomatoes, chopped chillies, chopped fresh coriander, tamarind & date chutney, mint & coriander chutney, thin peanut curd.
+Important note: For tikki chhole, we need chopped onions, chopped tomatoes, chopped chillies, chopped fresh coriander, tamarind & date chutney, mint & coriander chutney and thin peanut curd.
 These items will be used as condiments.